-In Fall 2008 and Spring 2009, 4900 kg of Z-Loy[TM] nanocrystalline zero valent iron (NZVI, OnMaterials) and 42,600 kg of NewmanZone[TM] (RNAS, Brooklyn Center, MN) were mixed with 151,400 liters of deoxygenated water and injected through sixty 3m deep PVC wells.
-Z-Loy[TM] contains zero valent metals (iron and aluminum) deposited onto the surface of sub-micrometer aluminum oxide particles.
-NewmanZone[TM] is a sub-micrometer oil-in-water emulsion providing both fast- and slow-release electron donors.
+In Fall 2008 and Spring 2009, 4900 kg of Z-LoyTM nanocrystalline zero valent iron (NZVI, OnMaterials) and 42,600 kg of NewmanZoneTM (RNAS, Brooklyn Center, MN) were mixed with 151,400 liters of deoxygenated water and injected through a network of sixty 3m deep, 5cm diameter PVC wells.
+Z-LoyTM contains zero valent metals (iron and aluminum) deposited onto the surface of sub-micrometer carrier particles; this application used 12 m/g aluminum oxide as the carrier.
+NewmanZoneTM is a sub-micrometer oil-in-water emulsion providing both fast-release and slow-release electron donors.

-The 2008 program resulted in nearly complete elimination of TCE, including in two source zone wells suspected to have TCE present as DNAPL.
+The 2008 remediation program resulted in the nearly complete elimination of TCE, including in two source zone wells that originally had TCE concentrations consistent with the presence of DNAPL.
 TCE degradation was accompanied by an substantial increase in c-1,2-DCE, suggesting that biotic degradation was the primary mechanism [1].
-Smaller amounts of 1,1-dichloroethene (1,1-DCE) and ethane suggested that some abiotic degradation had occurred.
+Smaller amounts of 1,1-dichloroethene (1,1-DCE) and ethane, not typical biodegradation products, suggested that some abiotic degradation had occurred.
 The incomplete dechlorination was probably the result of pH that was too low for native bacteria and the absence of critical bacteria species needed for complete dechlorination.